phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 || for SRK                  ||                                      |
 +---------------------------+---------------------------------------+

-Activate Secure Boot for TI K3 SOC
+Activate Secure Boot for TI K3 SoC
 ----------------------------------

 You can only burn the Fuses with the OTP-Keywriter, which you have create in